jint-method/jint-methodology/docs/implementation-guidelines.md

 ![Diagram showing a web components upgrade path](/images/custom-element-to-web-component.png)

 #### How do you get the web components JavaScript with only one script tag?

 Lazy load the JavaScript.
 Use [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to watch the custom elements that need to be upgraded and when the custom element intersects with the viewport fetch the script or use the [dynamic import syntax](https://v8.dev/features/dynamic-import).

 #### What if I know I'll need a web component right away?

 Eager load the JavaScript.
 It's the same as lazy-loading except it doesn't use the Intersection Observer API.

-#### What can web components communicate with?
-In short, web Modules and sometimes web components.
-Web components can communicate with other web components if the DOM hierarchy structure is a parent/child relationship and no outside components will communicate with the component.
-Separated web components should **NOT** directly communicate with one another.

 ## Controllers

 A controller is used to access a model that's maintained off the main thread.
-The controller can be accessed by web components and other controllers via import statements and will consist of public functions that pass information onto an OMT (off the main thread) controller (such as a web server, web worker, etc).
+The controller can be accessed by web components and other controllers.

-When communicating with a state manager the controller is responsible for informing web components of the updated state.
-Web components never receive information directly.
-Instead, they are informed of state changes by a [Custom Event](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) that is dispatched on the `document`.

-## Web Modules

-Web modules typically consist of a class that has at least one export.
-Modules can be imported using the import statement or [dynamic importing](https://v8.dev/features/dynamic-import).
-A web module's role is to directly manipulate the DOM.
-[Click here](https://examples.jintmethod.dev/dialog-maker/) for an example of a dialog modal generator.
+## Packages and Libraries

+Try to limit your use of NPM packages and 3rd party libraries.
+Use tools like [rollup](https://rollupjs.org/guide/en/#introduction) to import the 3rd party code into your project.
+Don't assume 3rd party libraries are built to be imported using [ES Modules](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) and don't assume they'll be easy to implement in your project.

 ## Stylesheets